Jsonldresume/resume/README.md

 2. Unzipe the exported files from lab-web.

-3.uplod each of the two files indivbidually into your fork by clicking "Add File" button -> "Upload files", and selecting both files from the unzipped location, and "Commit"
+3. Upload each of the two files individually into your fork by clicking "Add File" button -> "Upload files", and selecting both files from the unzipped location, and "Commit"

+Steps 4 and 5 are not mandatory but strongly suggested to enable Google and other search engin, better understand your resume.

+4. In your download folder, right click on script.js file and open it in a text editor.
+Then copy all of the content(Ctrl+A and then Ctrl+V).

+5. In your github fork, click on index.html, click on edit icon from top right, and paste the content you copied in previous step, in the specified area.

-4. On your own fork, go to "Settings" tab and scroll down to "GitHub Pages"
+6. On your own fork, go to "Settings" tab and scroll down to "GitHub Pages"

-5. Set branch to main (or any other branch you might have), and path to /(root) and click Save.
+7. Set branch to main (or any other branch you might have), and path to /(root) and click Save.

 And that's it!
 Githhub automatically creates your website and shows you th URL to share with anyone you want.
 It might take a few minuts before you can use the URL. 🎉